There’s so much beauty in small. Celebrate it.

 More money, more problems.

-Colin Wright, founder of Exile Lifestyle, ran a branding studio in LA, earning $150,000 per year.
+Colin Wright, the founder of Exile Lifestyle, ran a branding studio in LA, earning $150,000 per year.
 Even then, he was offered a more lucrative salary by another company.
 But instead of doing what most of us would do, and chase the big dollars, Colin made a drastic lifestyle change and became a self-published author.

 This new career path enabled him to live in a different country every four months and comfortably support himself off as little as $30,000 per year.
 He now has more happiness and freedom than what he had when he was earning five times as much as he is now.